i-likekapil/Kapil-Java-Sample-Project/README.md

 # Kapil-Java-Sample-Project
-## This project consist of solutions of some DSA problems in JAVA...
+## This project consist of solutions of some DSA problems in JAVA
+## Contributors : Kapil and Ankur